 What are the tax planning considerations to understand?

-I had a call from a long-standing property investment client yesterday who wanted to discuss selling their property business and retiring.
-He was considering the pros and cons of selling and wanted advice on tax planning to ensure that the selling of his property business would happen in a tax-efficient manner.
+I had a call from a long-standing property investment client yesterday.
+He wanted to discuss selling his property business and retiring.
+He was considering the pros and cons of selling and wanted advice on tax planning to ensure the selling of his property business would happen in a tax-efficient manner.

-One of the key issues for property business owners planning to retire and sell their business depends on how effectively they plan their tax liabilites.
+One of the key issues for property business owners planning to retire and sell their business depends on how effectively they plan their tax liabilities.

 How can you navigate the tax liabilities when selling up?